 Fortunately, it's easy to increase your magnesium levels through simple and natural measures.
 Unsurprisingly, magnesium is contained in many foods, and there are plenty of rich sources.
 An ounce of almonds, for example, contains no less than 80 mg of magnesium.

-Below are some the richest food sources of magnesium, listed from most to least magnesium content:
+Below are some of the richest food sources of magnesium, listed from most to least magnesium content:

 - Black beans*